lucasmoschen/covid-19-model/README.md

 ```

 The data folder contains the files needed to organize the experiments: the
-parameters used, the r0 retrivied from the article and the table values from
+parameters used, the r0 retrieved from the article and the table values from
 the scenarios described in the section 4 of the article.
 For each experiment,
 one can save the result in the variables folder (it is done automatically).

-The pyscripts folder has the three main files: the ```dynamics_model.py```
+The `pyscripts` folder has the three main files: the ```dynamics_model.py```
 file contains the dynamics of the model described as Python functions.
 The
 ```execute_model.py``` is how one can experiment the model with different
 parameters and ```scenarios.py``` is a file to reproduce the results found in